hcengineering/platform/plugins/client-resources/readme.md

 ## Node JS

-For NodeJS enviornment it is required to configure ClientSocketFactory using 'ws' package.
+For NodeJS environment it is required to configure ClientSocketFactory using 'ws' package.

 ```ts
 // We need to override default WebSocket factory with 'ws' one.